AtlasOfLivingAustralia/ala-mantine/README.md

 Once you've made changes to `ala-mantine`, run `yalc push` from the `ala-mantine` root folder to automatically push all changes to the dependent applications.

+Then, in your dependent applications, make sure to remove any cache (`.vite`, `.next` or equivalent) and re-run.

 ### yarn / npm

 This package can be installed with yarn / npm using the following command(s):